kbengine/kbengine/kbe/src/lib/python/Doc/library/dis.rst

    * (SECOND, THIRD, FOURTH) = exc_info()

    In the last case, ``TOS(SECOND, THIRD, FOURTH)`` is called, otherwise ``TOS(None, None, None)``.
+Pushes SECOND and result of the call to the stack.

+.. opcode:: WITH_CLEANUP_FINISH

-In addition, TOS is removed from the stack.
+   Pops exception type and result of 'exit' function call from the stack.

-   If the stack represents an exception, *and* the function call returns a 'true' value, this information is "zapped" and replaced with a single ``WHY_SILENCED`` to prevent ``END_FINALLY`` from re-raising the exception.
+   If the stack represents an exception, *and* the function call returns a 'true' value, this information is "zapped" and replaced with a single ``WHY_SILENCED`` to prevent :opcode:`END_FINALLY` from re-raising the exception.
 (But non-local gotos will still be resumed.)

    ..
 XXX explain the WHY stuff!

-All of the following opcodes expect arguments.
-An argument is two bytes, with the more significant byte last.
+All of the following opcodes use their arguments.

 .. opcode:: STORE_NAME (namei)

    Implements ``name = TOS``. *namei* is the index of *name* in the attribute :attr:`co_names` of the code object.
-The compiler tries to use ``STORE_FAST`` or ``STORE_GLOBAL`` if possible.
+The compiler tries to use :opcode:`STORE_FAST` or :opcode:`STORE_GLOBAL` if possible.

 .. opcode:: DELETE_NAME (namei)